Graduate Research Associate

 Curriculum Vitae

-I am a third-year doctoral student in the Behavioral Neuroscience PhD program.
+I am a fourth-year doctoral student in the Behavioral Neuroscience PhD program.
 My research is focused on non-traditional opioid and cannabinoid pain treatments.
 Using a range of behavioral and immunological approaches, the goal of my dissertation project is to determine the role of RGS12 (Regulator Of G Protein Signaling 12) in kappa opioid receptor signaling.

 My interest in research began while working under Dr. Cole Vonder Haar at West Virginia University where I assisted in investigating the inflammatory mechanism through which traumatic brain injury's cause behavioral changes.
 While in the lab, I was involved with a publication that viewed how an anti-inflammatory therapeutic could potentially decrease impulsivity and risky decision-making in rats.
 This experience inspired me to pursue my PhD and find more effective and safe ways for treating chronic pain.